-The "tundra biome" (zonobiome IX) has been studied very intensively in Alaska within the framework of the I.B.P. (cf. Bliss & Wielgolaski 1973).
+The "tundra biome" (ZB IX) has been studied very intensively in Alaska within the framework of the I.B.P. (cf. Bliss & Wielgolaski 1973).

 4 Wildlife of the Arctic Tundra

 The vast tundra expanses of Siberia are one of the few areas on our planet where you can still find original wildlife reasonably undisturbed by humans and thus study their influence on the vegetation.
 In winter most of the large vertebrates leave the tundra, the birds migrate south.
-Only the lemmings (Lemmus) and gopher (Spermophilus lateralis) remain in the tundra.
+Only the lemmings (Lemmus) and ground squirrel (Spermophilus lateralis) remain in the tundra.
 Arctic fox and snowy owl retreat from the northernmost, low prey areas.

-The lemmings do not go into hibernation, nor do they accumulate food stocks, but remain active under the hard shell of the snow cover and feed mainly on the renewal buds of the cyperaceae.
+The lemmings do not go into hibernation, nor do they accumulate food stocks, but remain active under the hard shell of the snow cover and feed mainly on the renewal buds of the Cyperaceae.
 A lemming, although weighing only 50 g, needs about 40 to 50 kg of fresh plant matter per year.
 It usually inhabits well-drained southern slopes and builds a nest of cyperaceous shoots near its grazing area in winter, which is about 100 to 200 m2 for a family.
 An entire settlement covers about 1 to 1.5 ha, where 90 to 94% of the plants are grazed.
 Eriophorum angustifolium does not reach flowering on such areas.
 A maximum of lemmings occurs on average every three years.
 The dry plant parts are not eaten; in spring they form the "hay" (1 to 2 t/ha), which is washed together and piles up into peaty bulbs.
 After leaving their winter quarters, the lemmings make their burrows on higher ground, throwing out up to 250 kg/ha of soil.

 At such disturbed sites one finds a characteristic plant community that initiates secondary succession.
-The same applies to gopher burrows, comparable in Central Europe to a mole meadow.
+The same applies to squirrel burrows, comparable in Central Europe to a mole meadow.
 In this way, a constant dynamic is maintained within the plant cover.
 The flocks of waterfowl, especially geese, that come in spring also destroy 50 to 80% of the plant cover by biting off the young shoots of Oxytropis and tearing out the starchy rhizomes of Eriophorum.
-On the bare ground, solifluction makes itself felt until a dense moss cover covers it.
+On the bare ground, solifluction sets in until a dense moss cover develops.

 The nesting and gathering places of the birds are heavily fertilized, so that nitrophilous species (Rhodiola, Stellaria, Polemonium, Myosotis, Draba, Papaver and others) are established.

-The animal kingdom of the tundra also includes the reindeer (Rangifer tarandus) (◘ Fig. L-4), which remains in the tundra in winter only if wide apere, i.e. not covered by snow, areas are available.
+The animal kingdom of the tundra also includes the reindeer (Rangifer tarandus) (◘ Fig. L-4), which remains in the tundra in winter only if areas remains partly “aper”, i.e. not covered by snow.

 ◘ Fig. L-4 The reindeer (Rangifer tarandus) is a mammal of the deer family.
 It lives in the circumpolar region in the tundra in summer and in the taiga in winter (photos left: Breckle; right: E. Fischer).

 In summer, the reindeer graze dispersedly and have little impact on the vegetation.
-However, when they gather into large herds in autumn, the tread becomes noticeable.
+However, when they gather into large herds in autumn, their trampling becomes noticeable.
 In the process, the lichens and dwarf shrubs are eaten and destroyed, while the grass communities with Deschampsia and Poa spread.
 However, feeding behaviour is highly adaptable according to the food supply (◘ Fig. L-5).
 The number of wild reindeer is now decreasing in favour of domesticated ones.
 Reindeer are the main herbivorous animal in the tundra; in the North American tundra it is the caribou (Rangifer caribou), whereas in the Euro-Siberian tundra it is the reindeer proper (Rangifer tarandus).
 The effect of predators (arctic fox, sporadically bear and lynx) on the flora is small.